feathr-ai/feathr/README.md

                            features=agg_features)
 ```

-### Define features on top of other features - Derived Features
+### Define features on top of other features aka Derived Features

 ```python
 # Compute a new feature(a.k.a. derived feature) on top of an existing feature